wofmanaf/Group-CAM/README.md

 # Updates
 * 2021/08/18 *

-- Adding Grad-CAM, guided_bp, IG, RISE, Score-CAM and Smooth Grad
+- Adding Grad-CAM, Guided_BP, IG, RISE, Score-CAM and Smooth Grad
 - Cluster methods for grouping are supported in Group-CAM
 - Adding demo for insertion and deletion

-Attention: Imagenet Segmentation Experiments on will be supported soon.
+Attention: Imagenet Segmentation Experiments will be supported soon.
 Paper for the new version of Group-CAM will be available after I get a job.

 ## Approach